-- 1. Achieve a minimum of C- in BIO 132,134, 136, 138; PSY 325 and PSY 304. - 2.
-Achieve a passing grade (76%) in both theory and clinical portions of nursing courses.

-- 3. Achieve a passing score on all competency exams. - 4.
+- 1. Achieve a passing grade (76%) in both theory and clinical portions of nursing courses. - 2.
+Achieve a passing score on all competency exams. - 3.
 Achieve a minimum of C- in all nursing courses; however, the minimum overall cumulative grade point average must still be 2.5.
-Students receiving a D in a nursing course may repeat it one time.
-A second D in any nursing course will result in dismissal from the program.
-A grade of F in any nursing course will result in a review by the nursing faculty and will likely result in dismissal from the nursing program, but not necessarily from the College. - Have an updated annual physical examination, including required immunizations. - 6.
-Maintain a minimum of 2.5 cumulative grade point average. - 7.
+Students receiving a D+ or lower in a nursing course may repeat it one time.
+A second D+ or lower in any nursing course will result in dismissal from the program.
+A grade of F in any nursing course will result in a review by the nursing faculty and will likely result in dismissal from the nursing program, but not necessarily from the College.
+Any student admitted to the nursing program on probation will be dismissed from the nursing program if he/she receives a D+ or lower in any nursing course. - 4.
+Have an updated annual physical examination, including required immunizations. - 5.
+Maintain a minimum of 2.5 cumulative grade point average. - 6.
 Submit proof of CPR certification annually.